 Student Finance is usually your first point of call for tuition and maintenance support at university.
-Welsh students can find out more at studentfinancewales whilst English students should go to gov.uk.
+Welsh students can find out more at studentfinancewales whilst English students should go to gov.uk , Northern Ireland students should visit studentfinanceni.co.uk and students from Scotland should visit mygov.scot.

 Both tuition and maintenance loans are available, and in some cases additional grants too, so be sure to know exactly what you have applied for and the amount of money you will be receiving each term.

 Having a budget is a must.
-Luckily, Cardiff has been named the most affordable city for students to live in by Natwest’s Student Living Index several times in a row.
+Luckily, Cardiff has been named the 6th most affordable city for students to live in by Natwest’s Student Living Index.
 However, it’s always good to have a budget in mind.

 You can use the below budget calculator to get a sense of how other Cardiff Met students have budgeted: simply select ‘Cardiff Metropolitan University’ on the drop down and get budgeting!